apache/parquet-format/Encryption.md

 ### AES_GCM_V1
 All modules are encrypted with the AES-GCM cipher.
 The authentication tags (16 bytes) are written after each ciphertext.
-The IVs (12 bytes) are either written before each ciphertext, or split into two parts: a fixed part (n bytes) written in the FileCryptoMetaData structure (iv_prefix field), and a variable part (12-n bytes: counter, random, etc) written before each ciphertext.
+The IVs (12 bytes) are either written before each ciphertext, or split into two parts: a fixed part (n bytes) written in the `FileCryptoMetaData` structure (`iv_prefix` field), and a variable part (12-n bytes: counter, random, etc) written before each ciphertext.

 ### AES_GCM_CTR_V1
-Thrift modules are encrypted with the AES-GCM cipher, as described before.
-The pages are encrypted with AES-CTR, where the IVs (16 bytes) are either written before each ciphertext, or split into two parts: a fixed part (n bytes) written in the FileCryptoMetaData structure (iv_prefix field), and a variable part (16-n bytes: counter, random, etc) written before each ciphertext.
+Thrift modules are encrypted with the AES-GCM cipher, as described above.
+The pages are encrypted with AES-CTR, where the IVs (16 bytes) are either written before each ciphertext, or split into two parts: a fixed part (n bytes) written in the `FileCryptoMetaData` structure (`iv_prefix` field), and a variable part (16-n bytes: counter, random, etc) written before each ciphertext.